malkhamis-panw/gaia/doc/documentation.md

 Type: `time`

-The time and date on which this Defender was started.
-The Defender reports this and the value is preserved across disconnects.
+The time and date on which this enforcer was started.
+The enforcer reports this and the value is preserved across disconnects.

 ##### `subnets`

 Type: `[]string`

-Local subnets of this Defender.
+Local subnets of this enforcer.

 ##### `unreachable` [`autogenerated`,`read_only`]

 Type: `boolean`

-The Microsegmentation Console sets this value to `true` if it hasn't heard from the Defender in the last five minutes.
+The Microsegmentation Console sets this value to `true` if it hasn't heard from the enforcer in the last five minutes.

 ##### `updateAvailable`

 Type: `boolean`

-If `true`, the Defender version is outdated and should be updated.
+If `true`, the enforcer version is outdated and should be updated.

 ##### `updateTime` [`autogenerated`,`read_only`]